How it works

 • Pink roses with petals and leaves on a white background.

-Flower Drying Process (1-6 weeks)
+Step 5: Flower Drying Process (1-6 weeks)

 Drying 3D flowers: A delicate process that requires the flowers to be 100% void of moisture to prevent molding or decomposition inside the resin.
 This process can take anywhere between 1-3 weeks depending on the flowers.
 Flowers will be treated with a UV resistant sealant post drying to add that extra layer of protection to the color.